 24 Obscure Major League Baseball Rules You Never Knew Existed

-Even after more than 35 years as a fan, I am continuously treated to unexpected surprises.
+Even after more than 35 years as a baseball fan, I am continuously treated to unexpected surprises.
 In the wake of the tumultuous year 2020, following the challenges of the pandemic, Major League Baseball ushered in a series of rules designed to not only accelerate the pace of the game but also enhance the overall enjoyment for fans.
 While many of these changes focused on time-related aspects, there were also a few arcane rules woven into the mix.

-This post will cover 24 weird Major League Baseball rules, some of which even seasoned baseball players might not be aware of.
+This post will cover 24 weird Major League Baseball rules, some of which even seasoned baseball fans and players might not be aware of.
 Our aim is to amplify your enjoyment of the game by revealing these hidden gems, ensuring that the excitement of surprises never dwindles for fans of this dynamic sport.

 Beyond the crack of the bat and the roar of the crowd, baseball harbors a world of peculiar rules that often go unnoticed amidst the grandeur of the game.
 From ground rule doubles shrouded in mystery to the recent pitch timer revolution, each peculiar regulation tells a story of its own, adding an element of unpredictability to the beloved American pastime.